apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sky-high prices cast shadow over eclipse**
+**‘Top Gun: Maverick’ copyright lawsuit dismissed**

-You can read more about it [here](https://www.kxan.com/investigations/sky-high-prices-cast-shadow-over-eclipse/).
+You can read more about it [here](https://www.foxbusiness.com/entertainment/top-gun-maverick-copyright-lawsuit-dismissed).

 ## Requirements
 - Python 3.8